King County Juvenile Division

 - Visiting hours and guidelines

 - Who may be detained?

 Youth Services Center

-The King County Youth Service Center houses the Juvenile Detention Center, Juvenile Court and Juvenile Court Services a well as juvenile divisions of the Prosecuting Attorney's Office and the Department of Judicial Administration.
-The Youth Service Center is located at 1211 East Alder Ave. in Seattle's Central District neighborhood.
-The facility is five blocks east of Harborview Medical Center and about one block south of the Seattle University Campus.
-Area Map (external link)
+The King County Youth Services Center (YSC) houses the Juvenile Detention Center, Juvenile Court, and Juvenile Court services a well as juvenile divisions of the Prosecuting Attorney's Office and the Department of Judicial Administration.
+The Youth Services Center is located at 1211 E. Alder St. in Seattle's Central District neighborhood.